Amourspirit/python_ooo_dev_tools/docs/style_guide.md

 If one code tab on a page gets this option then all code tabs on the page should get this option.
 If a None Tab is used this should be prefixed by `.. cssclass:: tab-none` for formatting purposes.

-`.. only:: html` is used to indicate to Sphinx that this tab is to only be renedred for html.
+`.. only:: html` is used to indicate to Sphinx that this tab is to only be rendered for html.

 ```rst
 .. tabs::